 - Intimate Partner Violence.

-- Bullying/Cyberbullying.
+- Bullying/cyberbullying.

 - Hazing.

 - Stalking.

 - Threatening or causing physical harm.

 - Conduct which threatens or endangers the health or safety of any person.

 - Discrimination.

 - Intimidation.

-- Any policy violated on the basis of the reporting party's sex/gender, which is severe and/or pervasive/persistent enough to cause a discriminatory effect.
+- Any rule violated on the basis of the victim's sex/gender, which is severe and/or pervasive/persistent enough to cause a discriminatory effect.